-Introduction of Apache JMeter – Open Source Performance Testing Softwareweb admin
+Introduction of Apache JMeter – Open Source Performance Testing Software

 Apache JMeter is open-source testing software.
-JMeter is a 100% pure Java desktop application which is used for performance testing and analyze the overall system performance under different loads.
+JMeter is a 100% pure Java desktop application that uses for performance testing and analyzing the overall system performance under different loads.

-JMeter is user-friendly and can be downloaded for free of cost.
-JMeter was originally used for testing Web Application or FTP application.
-Today, it is used for a functional test, database server test, etc.
+It is user-friendly and can download for free of cost.
+JMeter was originally used for testing Web Applications or FTP applications.
+Today, its uses for functional tests, database server tests, etc.

 - HTTP, HTTPS sites